alexhou00/Deutsche-Survival-Quest/README.md

 * clamp zooming

 **HUD**:
+- Number of hearts displays remaining lives,
-Displays remaining lives, amount of coins collected, and if the ky has been found.
+- On the top right, it indicates amount of coins collected and whether key has been collected
+- speech bubbles from our dynamic enemies

 **Point System**:
 In Deutsche Survival Quest, there are total of *5* coins that are randomly generated on each map.
 The player gets a score form A to F in the end of each successfully completed level, based on amount of coins collected.
+Whether they progress on to the next level, however, is independent on the points they earn but rather dependent on the the collection of keys and finding the exit.

 **Player's Movement**:
 * Our player's can move smoothly towards four directions and diagonally
+* It can also speed up but only for a limited amount of time when the shift button is pressed

 * Stamina

 **Collision**:
 Deutsche Survival Quest offers pixel perfect collision with objects

 **Collectables**: